microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/inactiveserverlessfunctionfinding-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [inactiveServerlessFunctionFinding](../resources/inactiveserverlessfunctionfinding.md) objects and their properties.
+Get a list of the [inactiveServerlessFunctionFindauthor: "ashyasingh" ms.localizationpriority: medium ms.prod: "multicloud-permissions-management"
+doc_type: apiPageTypeing](../resources/inactiveserverlessfunctionfinding.md) objects and their properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).